elu267/Final_Project/README.md

 (0 = nv, 1 = mel, 2 = bkl, 3 = bcc, 4 = akiec, 5 = vasc, 6 = df)

 ## Conclusion
-* Overall, we achieved 82% accuracy.
+* Overall, we achieved 82% categorical accuracy.
+Our false negative rate (representing missed malignant lesions) for the validation dataset was 18.6%.

 ## Future work
 * Investigate the use of Region-CNN model to segment the images for the area around each lesion, and then perform a CNN.
 This should reduce extraneous information fed into the model.